BitsByToader/Plonky3/README.md

 Plonky3 is a toolkit which provides a set of primitives, such as polynomial commitment schemes, for implementing polynomial IOPs (PIOPs).
 It is mainly used to power STARK-based zkVMs, though in principle it may be used for PLONK-based circuits or other PIOPs.

+This fork extends the toolkit provided by Polygon with a driver for a Monolith hash hardware accelerator.
+The accelerator is loaded onto an FPGA, and mapped into the host's memory (a Zynq SoC).
+The provided benchmark is extended to use the accelerator in order to measure the effects of using custom sillicon for resource-constrained edge IoT devices.

 For questions or discussions, please use the Telegram group, [t.me/plonky3](https://t.me/plonky3).